Cagliari: Economy

 The Macchiareddu-Grogastru area between Cagliari and Capoterra is one of the most important industrial areas of Sardinia, in conjunction with a large international container terminal port at Giorgino.
 Beside having one of the biggest container terminals on the Mediterranean Sea, Cagliari also has one of the largest fish markets in Italy offering for sale a vast array of fish to both the public and traders.
 The communications provider Tiscali also has its headquarters in Cagliari.

 Multinational corporations like Coca-Cola, Heineken, Unilever, Bridgestone and Eni Group have factories in town.
 One of the six oil refinery supersites in Europe, Saras, is located within the metropolitan area at Sarroch.

 Tourism is one of the major industries of the city, although historical venues such as its monumental Middle Ages and Early modern period defence system, its Carthaginian, Roman and Byzantine ruins are less highlighted compared to the recreational beaches and coastline.
 Cruise ships touring the Mediterranean often stop for passengers at Cagliari, and the city is a traffic hub to the nearby beaches of Villasimius, Chia, Pula and Costa Rei, as well as to the urban beach of Poettu.
 Pula is home to the archaeological site of the Punic and Roman city of Nora.
 Especially in summer many clubs and pubs are goals for young locals and tourists.
 Pubs and night-clubs are concentrated in the Corso Vittorio Emanuele II, a narrow street in Stampace district, in the Marina district, near the port and in the Castello district, The clubs are mostly to be found on the Poetto Beach (in summer) or in Viale Marconi (in winter).
-In Cagliari there are 180 B&B and 22 hotels that totals 3,300 beds.
-There are many others hotels in seaside resort of his gulf.